In the context of cultural psychology, which statement best expla... | Study Prep in Pearson+

-In the context of cultural psychology, which statement best explains why problem behaviors are considered culturally determined?
+In the context of cultural psychology, which statement best explains why problem behaviors are culturally determined?

 A